Antonako1/AstraC/DOCS/AC_LANG.md

 ### `break` / `continue`

-`break` exits the innermost loop or switch. `continue` jumps to the next iteration of the innermost loop.
+`break` exits the innermost loop or switch. `continue` advances to the next iteration of the innermost loop (in a `for` loop, it jumps to the update/step expression before evaluating the condition).

 ### `return`